Topic-specific policies

 • Supports effective and efficient use of audit resources.

-Whereas ISO/IEC 27007 focuses on auditing the management system elements of an ISMS as described in ISO/IEC 27001, ISO/IEC TR 27008 focuses on checking some of the information security controls themselves, such as (for example) those as described in ISO/IEC 27002:2013 and outlined in Annex A of ISO/IEC 27001:2013.
+Whereas ISO/IEC 27007 focuses on auditing the management system elements of an ISMS as described in ISO/IEC 27001, ISO/IEC TS 27008 focuses on checking some of the information security controls themselves, such as (for example) those as described in ISO/IEC 27002:2013 and outlined in Annex A of ISO/IEC 27001:2013.

 Technical compliance checking/auditing is explained as a process of examining ‘technical’ security controls, interviewing those associated with the controls (managers, technicians, users etc.), and testing the controls.
 The methods should be familiar to experienced IT auditors.

-‘Technical’ controls, while not explicitly defined in the standard, appear to be what are commonly known as IT security or cybersecurity controls, in other words a subset of the information security controls described in ISO/IEC 27001 and especially 27002.
+‘Technical’ controls, while not explicitly defined in the standard, appear to be what are commonly known as IT security or cybersecurity controls, in other words a subset of the information security controls described in ISO/IEC 27001 and especially ISO/IEC 27002.

 Furthermore, the correct term here is conformity, not compliance, since it is discretionary.
+But I digress.

 Status of the standard

-The first edition was published in 2011 as ISO/IEC TR 27008:2011, a ‘Type 2 Technical Report’.
+The first edition was published in 2011 as ISO/IEC TR 27008:2011, a Type 2 Technical Report.
+It set out to provide “Guidelines for auditors on information security controls”.

-The second edition was published in 2019 as ISO/IEC TS 27008:2019, a ‘Technical Specification’ reflecting the 2013 versions of ISO/IEC 27001 and 27002.
+The second edition was published in 2019 as ISO/IEC TS 27008:2019, a Technical Specification reflecting the 2013 versions of ISO/IEC 27001 and ISO/IEC 27002.
+The title morphed into “Guidelines for the assessment of information security controls”, dropping the explicit reference to auditing.

 “This Technical Report provides guidance for assessing the implementation of ISMS controls determined through a risk-based approach for information security management.
 It supports the information security risk management process and assessment of ISMS controls by explaining the relationship between the ISMS and its supporting controls.”